 By default, all Gradebooks begin with the Spreadsheet view.
 This preference can be changed in your Gradebook preferences, as described in the Setup Gradebook Preferences lesson.
 The Spreadsheet View is a great way to see all your students and assignments at a glance, enter large amounts of data at once, and jump off into assignments or students easily without changing screens or to other views.

 Where to Start

 If your default view is not the Spreadsheet view, go to the View tab and select Spreadsheet.

 Spreadsheet View Basics

-- If you press Enter on your keyboard after typing each number it will automatically place you in the next box down.
+- Press Enter on your keyboard after typing each scores it will automatically place you in the next box down.

-- If you press Tab you will move 1 box to the right.
+- Press Tab you will move 1 box to the right.
 The student's grade/mark will not update until you stop for a few seconds and/or press enter.

 - Light gray colored boxes indicate assignments are not currently counting towards a student's grade either due to the assignment due date or the grading period has passed.